From The Maze Runner Series (2014-2018) to Battle Royale (2000), here are 13 movies like The Hunger Games.

 Where to Watch: Netflix

-Fans of Jennifer Lawrence are sure to love her superlative performance as a Russian spy in ‘Red Sparrow.’
-Based on a 2013 novel of the same name, the story revolves around a young Russian intelligence officer who’s assigned the task of seducing a CIA operative in hopes of acquiring highly classified information about the CIA’s penetration into the Russian intelligence program.
+Jennifer Lawrence fans are sure to love her superlative performance as a Russian spy.
+Based on a 2013 novel of the same name, the story revolves around a young Russian intelligence officer assigned the task of seducing a CIA operative in hopes of acquiring highly classified information about the CIA’s penetration into the Russian intelligence program.

 Where to Watch: Hotstar